AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 # Multi-line, matcher based assertions

+A multi-line assertion is a pair of macros which declare an object.
+This object can then have matchers attached to it.

+They can have two modes:
+- Pass/fail mode.
+The assertion block continues to take in elements.
+When it is destroyed, everything is sent to the controller.
+- Pass/fail and terminate mode.
+Same as above, except it terminates at the end.

 We also include what are best described as multi-line assertions in `abc_test`.
 These are control structures which create some controlling object which matchers can be registered to.

 We include three types of multi-line matchers: